UyCoder/gpt-uyghur/README.md

 ## 📚 Lessons Learned
 During the development of this project, I learned:

-Sure, here's the updated lesson learned section:

-📚 Lessons Learned
-During the development of this project, I learned:
 - How to work with APIs to integrate third-party services into web applications
 - How to use JavaScript to handle user input and make API requests
 - How to dynamically update web page content based on user interactions